DreamingInBinary/Swiftjective-C/_posts/2020-12-03-A-New-Home-For-Spend-Stack.md

 **The app is great!** <br />

 It is!
 It’s in a position to take that next leap.
 It’s well-built, easy to use and makes itself home on iOS.
 But none of that was ever the issue.
-It’s biggest issue was, admittedly, well..._me_ 😅.
+Its biggest issue was, admittedly, well..._me_ 😅.

 I don’t think like a product owner most of the time with Spend Stack, by my own admittance.
 One of the core reasons I made it was to see if I could make something that would completely fulfill my [Best in Class][1] list.
 But it’s a product now, and it needs to be treated like one.